Computed Tomography (CT) Scan

 When you are inside the CT machine, detectors and the x-ray tube rotate around you to capture the required images.
 You may hear a buzzing noise during this process.

-During your appointment, CT contrast may also be utilized.
+During your appointment, and depending on the exam, CT contrast may also be utilized.
 Please contact our booking department for any questions.

 During your CT scan you will be exposed to low levels of radiation.
 Although the level of radiation from CT scans is higher than those of an x-ray, CT scans have not been shown to cause long-term effects.